 - Link Highlight: You can highlight links based on internal links, external links, and followed status.

 The premium version comes with more features like keyword difficulty score and much more.

-If you want to check domain authority of multiple pages in bulk, you can use tools like SmallSEOTools for the purpose.
+If you want to check the domain authority of multiple pages in bulk, you can use alternatives to Moz like SmallSEOTools for this purpose.

 These DA PA checkers don’t provide you with as much data as Moz’s link Explorer but are more than enough if you just want to compare the DA score of multiple URLs.

 9 Easy Ways to increase your website domain authority in 2023

 Not that you have learned all the basics of domain authority it’s time to understand how you can increase your DA using the right techniques.

 To summarize, increasing your domain authority includes improving your SEO, your off-page SEO, and improved branding.
 Simply put, you need to focus on improving your website to improve your domain authority.

 Having the right on-page SEO is critical in increasing domain authority.
 On-page SEO is all about how well-optimized is your blog’s content.